HARUM1122/botcord/README.md

 # Botcord

-This application allows you to log into a Discord bot and interact with the Discord API, making it easy to manage and control your bot directly.
+This application allows you to log into a Discord bot and interact with the Discord API.

 Features: